 - Now you’re ready to start the generator.
 Note the slight difference in the above chart between the Manual Start and the Electric Start.

-- Let your generator run briefly before you plug anything in it, and make sure when you do plug, that the appliance is off.
+- Let the gennie run briefly before you plug anything into it, and make sure when you do plug something in, that the appliance is off.
 Plug in appliances one at a time, and power each one up before you plug in the next one.
-You want to make sure you’ve got the power to spare.
+You want to make sure you’ve got the power to accommodate them.
 Pay attention to the watts of each unit before you plug it in after the other; you want to always stay under the generator’s max.
 If the generator overloads, it could damage the appliances.

 - Now you’re ready to rock n’ roll!